sahilchess/pixeldust/submissions/sahils_christmas_tree/README.md

 ### Describe your board in 2-3 sentences.
 What are you making?
 What will it do?
 Please add a lot of pictures here!!

 My board is a christmas tree.
 There are three buttons.
 One button makes a cool rainbow pattern (inspiration from [Mood Matrix](https://wokwi.com/projects/426772422246477825)).
 Another button flickers 4 different lights over the span of 3 frames.
-I like to call that theater chase, because it looksliek
+I like to call that theater chase, because it looks like

 ### A simplified BOM table